alexDarcy/YouCompleteMe/README.md

 rarely), YCM will notify you to recompile it.
 You should then rerun the install process.

-Install dependencies and CMake: `sudo pkg_add llvm boost cmake`
+Install CMake: `sudo pkg install cmake`
+For this install, we use python 3. `pip` must also be installed: For example :
+`sudo pkg install py36-pip`

 Compiling YCM **with** semantic support for C-family languages:

     cd ~/.vim/bundle/YouCompleteMe

+Edit the header of `install.py` to replace `python` by `python3` if needed.
+Then:

     ./install.py --clang-completer --system-libclang --system-boost

 Compiling YCM **without** semantic support for C-family languages: